Akay-saifi/Satellite-Forgery-Detection/README.md

-<h1>🛰️ Satellite Forgery Detector<h1>
+## **🛰️ Satellite Forgery Detector**

-#A web-based application to detect forged satellite images using a Convolutional Neural Network (CNN) model.
-Built with FastAPI for the backend, PyTorch for AI, and HTML/CSS/JavaScript #for the frontend.
+A web-based application to detect forged satellite images using a Convolutional Neural Network (CNN) model.
+Built with FastAPI for the backend, PyTorch for AI, and HTML/CSS/JavaScript for the frontend.

-#🚀 Features
+🚀 Features
-#🧠 CNN-based AI Model using PyTorch to detect manipulated satellite imagery
+🧠 CNN-based AI Model using PyTorch to detect manipulated satellite imagery

-#⚡ FastAPI Backend for high-performance API handling
+⚡ FastAPI Backend for high-performance API handling

-#🎨 Responsive Frontend using HTML, CSS, and JavaScript
+🎨 Responsive Frontend using HTML, CSS, and JavaScript

-#📸 Simple UI to upload and get predictions on satellite images
+📸 Simple UI to upload and get predictions on satellite images

-#📦 Installation
+📦 Installation

 1. Clone the repository
 git clone https://github.com/Arni005/Satellite_forgery-complete-.git